kata-containers/kata-containers/Documentation-Requirements.md

 # General requirements

+All documents must:

-- All documents are expected to be written in [GitHub Flavored Markdown](https://github.github.com/gfm) format.
+- Be written in [GitHub Flavored Markdown](https://github.github.com/gfm) format.
-- All documents should have the `.md` file extension.
+- Have a `.md` file extension.

 # Notes